How to keep things clean AND keep ducks

 Likewise, your ducks should not be living on a concrete pad or other impermeable surface.
 Not only is this bad for their feet, it will quickly fill up with duck waste.

-7. No exposed dirt – use fine mulch or other materials to keep the soil covered.
+8. No exposed dirt – use fine mulch or other materials to keep the soil covered.

-If: a) you live somewhere where it rains, and b) you have exposed soil in your ducks’ living areas, then that exposed soil will soon become a duck-made mud pit.
+If: a) you live somewhere where it rains, and b) you have exposed soil in your ducks’ living areas, then that exposed soil will soon become a mud pit.

 Instead, keep your soil covered, whether that soil is inside a duck run or in the fenced area where they spend their days.
 In our fenced backyard (which technically belongs to our ducks), we use triple ground mulch from a local provider who does a great job of letting the mulch compost for a while before selling it.
 This means there are almost no sharp bits left which might otherwise hurt duck flippers.
+If you have a duck run, you could also just use pine shavings or the bedding of your choice inside.

-These high-carbon, woody materials also reduce or eliminate pollution from your ducks’ high N-P-K waste during and after rains since the woody material absorbs and locks up the waste before slowly turning into rich soil.
+These high-carbon, woody materials also help reduce or eliminate pollution from your ducks’ high N-P-K waste during and after rains since the woody material absorbs and locks up the waste before slowly turning into rich soil.

-8. Use hardy perennial plants, not tender annuals.
+9. Use hardy perennial plants, not tender annuals.

 Know what LOVES duck poop?
 Soil organisms and plants.